 A bot campaign can be run similar to an email campaign.
 You’ll create a sequence of responses which lead the potential customer into your brand’s conversion funnel.
 Basically, you’ll start by answering questions and providing information.
 Then you’ll slowly introduce your product or service as a potential solution to the customer’s problem.

 Bots can alter the type and order of their responses based on what the customer says.
-This is a big advantage over an email campaign.
+This a big advantage over an email campaign.
 Messenger bots receive a ton of real-time input from an individual, so they’re able to craft very specific answers.

 Plus, bots are faster than email.
 An email campaign can unfold over weeks.
 Messenger bots can respond instantly.
 Also, platforms like Facebook Messenger allow you to reconnect with the potential customer at a later date.